gnosis/dex-integration-tutorial/README.md

 Alternatively, for the purpose of this tutorial, we have provided a sketch configuration in the `kubernetes` directory.
 Observe that the elements contained in the `env:` section of [deployment.yaml](kubenetes/config/deployment.yaml) are the secrets with names configured appropriately.

+TODO - Provide Example commands to set up secrets and deploy pods.

+## Uniswap Arbitrage Bot

+TODO - gain access to uniswap price feed and place orders on GP when arbitrage exists.

 ## [Optional] Testing Locally (i.e. in Ganache)

 To continue in this direction please checkout the `local_dev` branch of the tutorial repo.